Mike96Angelo/BrowserRouter/README.md

 router.start();
 // this inits the router and load the route at the current url.

+router.reload();
+// this reload the route at the current url without changing history.

 router.go('/path/to/route?search=search#hash=hash');
 // loads the route with the given url string.